Sunday, December 27, 2009

 Receiving Graciously Holds Hands with Giving Freely

-Spring Cleansing Workshop that I just completed with Sacha Jones of Stiggly Holistics, we got onto the topic of receiving.
+In the fantastic Spring Cleansing Workshop that I just completed with Sacha Jones of Stiggly Holistics, we got onto the topic of receiving.
 The group was composed of givers, and we all had difficulty receiving in one way or another.
 The conclusion we came to was that one cannot really give of themselves, if they have closed themselves off to receiving.

 Sacha had made us copies of this wonderful article from Ode Magazine, which I highly recommend reading: